 As he's adjusted to the scheme and techniques, Melvin has looked more comfortable in coverage.
 His footwork has been sharp, putting him in position to make plays on the ball.
 That was his calling card prior to landing in Detroit.
 He easily intercepted a pass intended for Kenny Golladay and added a couple more breakups throughout the first few practices.

 Lions cornerback Rashaan Melvin, a free-agent pickup, talked Sunday about settling in to his new team, and what the addition of DT Mike Daniels means.
-By Matt Schoch, Special to The Detroit News
+The Detroit News

 ► Running back Ty Johnson

 It was a shame to see Theo Riddick's lengthy and productive run with the Lions end so unceremoniously, but that's the nature of the NFL, and the team was simply getting ahead of the curve on its numbers game in the backfield.

 Obviously, Kerryon Johnson is the real deal, and C.J.
 Anderson and Zach Zenner are good complements, but Riddick's release speaks well to what the Lions have seen from Ty Johnson, the sixth-round pick out of Maryland.